Multi-fermion systems with contact theories: Introduction

-Two recent discoveries stand out: first, a zero-range theory was shown to stabilize systems of three fermions with two components of unequal mass only if the mass ratio between the two species $\gtrapprox8.2$~\cite{Kartavtsev_2007}.
-Second, a zero-range resonant two-body interaction was found to have similar consequences for the stability of a four-body system of particles with equal mass.
-In particular, the universal ratio between the scattering lengths of two two-component dimers to the fermion-fermion scattering length implies the unstable nature of the four fermions~\cite{petrov_dimerov, Petrov:2005zz,PhysRevA.92.053624}.
-Nucleons, however, are four-component fermions and thus most non-$S$-wave features can only be found for larger numbers of particles.
-Realizing the contact-interaction condition within the effective-field-theory (EFT) framework, the $^{16}$O nucleus was found unstable with respect to a four-$\alpha$ decay~\cite{Contessi:2017rww}.
-Similarly, $^{6}$He was found not to be stabilized by a momentum-independent resonant interaction while $^{6}$He and $^{16}$O are stable if a $P$-wave attraction is included nonperturbatively~\cite{Gattobigio:2019omi, PhysRevC.98.054301}.
-All the above studies hint towards a general characteristic of theories with $r_0/a_0\rightarrow 0$, namely, the universal prediction of unstable mixed-spatial-symmetry systems ($P$-wave systems, from here on).
+All the above examples of shared properties pertain to states with total spatial symmetry.
+Very few instances of universal behavior are known for few- or many-body systems with a singularly large two-body $S$-wave (unitary) scattering length which cannot reside in pure $S$-wave states.
+Two recent discoveries stand out: First, a zero-range theory was shown to stabilize~\footnote{We refer to stability of states with respect to a decay into any partition/set-of-clusters.} systems of three fermions with two components of unequal mass only if the mass ratio between the two species $\gtrapprox8.2$~\cite{Kartavtsev_2007}.
+Second, a zero-range resonant two-body interaction was found to yield an unstable four-body system of two-component fermions with equal mass as inferred from the universal ratio between the scattering lengths of two two-component dimers to the fermion-fermion scattering length~\cite{petrov_dimerov, Petrov:2005zz,PhysRevA.92.053624}.
+For nucleons, which are four-component fermions, non-$S$-wave features related to their bound, virtual and resonant states are mostly observed in systems with a larger number of particles.
+Oxygen-16 was subsequently found to be unstable against four-$\alpha$ decay~\cite{Contessi:2017rww} with the contact-interaction condition realized within the framework of an effective field theory (EFT).
+Adding a $P$-wave attraction nonperturbatively, however, yielded a stable ${}^{16}$O~\cite{Gattobigio:2019omi, PhysRevC.98.054301}.
+The above studies hint towards a general characteristic of theories with $r_0/a_0\rightarrow 0$, namely, the nonexistence of stable mixed-spatial-symmetry systems ($P$-wave systems, from hereon).